hertzmann/hertzmann.github.io/_posts/2022-3-10-photographic-tone.md

 # Computational Image Enhancement

-In the early 2000s, researchers created a new field called Computational Photography arose, exploring ways to use computation to replace or improve on traditional phographic techniques.
+In the early 2000s, researchers created a new field called Computational Photography, exploring ways to use computation to replace or improve on traditional phographic techniques.

 An important example is high-dynamic range photography.
 [A 1998 paper by Paul Debevec and Jitendra Malik](https://www.pauldebevec.com/Research/HDR/) pointed out the indoor-lighting problem above, and showed that it could be fixed by digital techniques, combining information from multiple photographs with different exposures:
 <center>